sebas77/Svelto.Tasks/README.md

 # Svelto.Tasks
 ======================

 Run Parallel and Serial Promises compliant tasks, even on other threads!
-Compatible with Unity 5.
+Compatible with Unity 5 and onward.

 Please read about it on here: